jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

                 print "printer's error? ", "pgno:", pgno, line
 ```

-> Note: `try: except:` comes to the rescue again here.
+Note that the `try: except:` blocks come to the rescue again here.
 The loop above kept breaking because in 3 instances it emerged that there existed footnotes at the bottom of a page for which there were no markers within the text.
 This was an editorial oversight in the published edition, not an OCR error.
 The result was that when I tried to address the non-existent entry in `fndict`, I got a `KeyError`.
 My `except:` clause allowed me to find and look at the error, and determine that the error was in the original and nothing I could do anything about, so when generating the final version of `charters` I replaced the `print` statement with `pass`.
-Texts made by humans are messy; no getting around it; `try: except:` exists to deal with that reality.
+Texts made by humans are messy; no getting around it. `try: except:` exists to deal with that reality.

-NOTA BENE: Again, bear in mind that we are modifying a data structure in memory rather than editing successive text files.
+> NOTA BENE: Again, bear in mind that we are modifying a data structure in memory rather than editing successive text files.
 So this loop should be __added__ to your script __below__ the summary and marginal loop, which is __below__ the loop that created your skeleton dictionary.

 ##<a name="fourth-pass"></a> Parse Dates and add to the dictionary
 Dates are hard.
 Students of British history cling to [Cheyney](http://www.worldcat.org/oclc/41238508) as to a spar on a troubled ocean.
 And, given the way the Gregorian calendar was adopted so gradually, and innumerable other local variations, correct date reckoning for medieval sources will always require care and local knowledge.
 Nevertheless, here too Python can be of some help.

 Our Italian summary line invariably contains a date drawn from the text, and it's conveniently set off from the rest of the line by parentheses.
 So we can parse them and create Python `date` objects.
 Then, if we want, we can do some simple calendar arithmetic.

 First we have to find and correct all the dates in the same way as we have done for the other metadata elements.
-Devise a diagnostic script that will report the errors in your canonical text, and then fix them manually, something like this:
+Devise a diagnostic script that will iterate over your `charters` dictionary, report the location of errors in your canonical text, and then fix them in your canonical text manually.
+Something like this:

 ```python
 summary_date = re.compile('\((\d{1,2})?(.*?)(\d{1,4})?\)') # we want to catch them all, and some have no day or month, hence the optional quantifiers: `?`.